-Each of our semester-long or summer programs is designed to fit into your academic program, giving you a unique opportunity to immerse yourself in another culture while you're in college.
+Each of our semester programs and shorter term faculty-led programs are designed to fit into your academic program, giving you a unique opportunity to immerse yourself in another culture while you're still in college.

 - D'Youville in Shanghai (China)